jwdebelius/avengers-assemble/README.md

 	* `denoise_v34`
 	* `trim_posthoc`

-2. **Database Preperation**.
+2. **Database Preparation**.
 For benchmarking the greengenes database needs to be prepared (`filter_greengenes_reference`), otherwise, the Optivag database is assumed to be tidied.
-Then, we extract the regions and prepare them from sidle alignmnet.
+Then, we extract the regions and prepare them from sidle alignment.
 	* `filter_greengenes_reference`
 	* `extract_sidle_regions`
 	* `prepare_extracted_region`

 3. **Reference Reconstruction**.
 The V34 region alone was used as the reference for the simulation.
-We used the paired end table, classified the taxonomy using a naive baysian classifier for the full length sequences, and then filtered the table to remove anything missing a phylum level or kingdom level designation.
+We used the paired end table, classified the taxonomy using a naive bayesian classifier for the full length sequences, and then filtered the table to remove anything missing a phylum level or kingdom level designation.
 	* `classify_regional_taxonomy`
 	* `get_real_reference_data`
 	* `get_real_representative_seqs`